kareemhaggag/kareemhaggag.github.io/research.md

    <details><summary> Abstract (+) </summary>

    <blockquote><p align="left"> How do early-life experiences shape political identity?
-In this paper, we study how the end of race-based busing in Charlotte-Mecklenburg schools---an event that led to large changes in school racial composition---affected the party affiliations of those children in adulthood.
+We examine the end of race-based busing in Charlotte-Mecklenburg schools, an event that led to large changes in school racial composition.
+Using administrative data, we compare party affiliation in adulthood for students who had lived on opposite sides of newly-drawn school boundaries.
 Consistent with the contact hypothesis, we find that a 10-percentage point increase in the share of minorities in a white student's assigned school decreased their likelihood of registering as a Republican by 2 percentage points (12 percent).
-Overall, our results suggest that schools in childhood play an important role in shaping partisanship.</p> </blockquote>
+Our results suggest that schools in childhood play an important role in shaping partisanship.</p> </blockquote>
    </details>

    **Press:** [Washington Post](https://www.washingtonpost.com/business/2020/06/12/white-students-exposed-more-minority-peers-are-less-likely-register-republicans) <br />